Postsurgical Outpatient Use of Limb Compression Devices for Venous Thromboembolism Prophylaxis

 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may only be assessed on the basis of their medical necessity.

-The policy was created in November 2012 with a search of the MEDLINE database through October 2012.
+The policy was created in November 2012 with a search of the MEDLINE database.
+Updated literature reviews were conducted regularly, most recently through October 20, 2014.
 The key published literature is summarized below.

 Patients without a contraindication to prophylaxis with pharmaceutical agents